Find a Low-Cost Mover without Getting Scammed

 All Star received only positive ratings from people on that website, and I found similarly glowing reports in other review sites.
 Perhaps most importantly, the company had small trucks available, one of which would be dedicated to our stuff only, which meant delivery the next day.

-When Elizabeth Stuelke of New York City was shopping around for movers to take her family to Pittsburgh, she called several small companies who never made a home visit to give an estimate.
-Elizabeth explained,
+Years after my sketchy high-priced New York move, I was back in the city, this time with my family, and my friend Elizabeth was shopping around for movers to Pittsburgh.
+She called several small companies who never made a home visit to give an estimate.
+Elizabeth explained:

 They’d stay on the phone with you, do an inventory from your memory of your things, then ‘take off for this’ and ‘deduct for that,’ reaching a price that was ‘in your price range.’
 That was their first question.